 During the week of April 26–30, the U.S. Department of Justice's Bureau of Justice Assistance (BJA) and Office of Juvenile Justice and Delinquency Prevention (OJJDP) shone a light on the importance of reentry and the responsibility we all have—as federal, state, and local agencies, as partners across the country working in reentry, and as citizens—to understand why reentry matters and how to set communities and neighbors up for success.

 Over the course of the week, the National Reentry Resource Center (NRRC) and the Second Chance Act training and technical assistance providers offered resources in the form of podcasts, publications, webinars, and more.
 These materials blend research supported content with practical considerations and lived experience.
-As you experience the Reentry Week content, you will learn about employment and education, behavioral health and housing, youth and families, making reentry work, and the importance of evaluation.
-You will learn from experts and people with lived experience.
-Thank you for viewing this content and we hope you enjoy all that Reentry Week had to offer.
+Featuring experts and people with lived experience, the Reentry Week resources cover employment and education, behavioral health and housing, youth and families, making reentry work, and the importance of evaluation.

 REVISIT REENTRY WEEK